scalar-labs/scalardl-node-client-sdk/example/binary_request_execution/README.md

 ![](img/samplecode.png)

-In conclusion, the requests sent by Web SDK can be executed by ScalarDLT invoked from node sdk.

 ## Project Prerequisite
 Make sure your ScalarDLT server is up and running by referring to [Scalar DL official documentation](https://scalardl.readthedocs.io/en/latest/).